 The Department of Family Medicine’s eight-week summer research assistantships pair students with faculty to study such topics as primary care, health services, underserved patient populations, practice transformation and the patient-centered medical home.

 Students reinforce their practical research experience with seminars and poster presentations.
 They may continue working on their research during the school year.

-This in-depth summer research fellowship offers rising second-year medical students the chance to conduct NIH-funded research at UB or Roswell Park Cancer Institute.
+Often referred to as the T-35 program, this in-depth summer research fellowship offers rising second-year medical students the chance to conduct NIH-funded research at UB or Roswell Park Cancer Institute.